Getting Started

 # When ready to publish

-git shadow publish --commit -m "feat: my feature"
+git shadow feature publish --commit -m "feat: my feature"

 git push origin feature/my-feature